ROUNDDOWN Function in Excel

-Result cell is C2 wherein the ROUNDDOWN formula applied is =ROUNDDOWN(B2,0) which means rounds down the value in B2 with zero decimal numbers.
+The resulting cell is C2, wherein the ROUNDDOWN formula applied is =ROUNDDOWN(B2,0), which means it rounds down the value in B2 with zero decimal numbers.

-This yield result as 2 and the same is seen in the result cell C2.
+This yield result as 2 and the same is seen in the result of cell C2.

 Round a negative float number to one decimal places

-In the above example, cell B3 is an input number with value -1.8905.
-Result cell is C3 wherein the ROUNDDOWN formula applied is =ROUNDDOWN(B3,1) which means rounds down the value in B3 with one decimal number.
+In the above example, cell B3 is an input number with a value of -1.8905.
+The resulting cell is C3, wherein the ROUNDDOWN formula applied is =ROUNDDOWN(B3,1), which means rounding down the value in B3 with one decimal number.

-This yield result as -1.8 and the same is seen in the result cell C3.
+This yield result as -1.8 and the same is seen in the result of cell C3.

 Rounds a positive float number to one decimal place to the left of the decimal point